douglasstarnes/mempy-flask-heroku/README.md

+(Note this is also available as an ebook on [LeanPub](https://leanpub.com/flask-cloud9-heroku-mongodb-ebook).
+Note that no payment is required, just set the price slider to free.)

 #Deploying a Flask app to Heroku
 At the MEMpy meeting in March, we saw how to create and deploy a simple Flask application to Heroku using the Cloud9 IDE.
 What follows is a detailed description of how to recreate a similiar application.